TABLE OF CONTENTS

 • use native gestures whenever possible,

-• add a great icon that pass environment requirements,
+• add a great icon that would pass environment requirements,

-• make sure your app got valid identifiers,
+• make sure your app has valid identifiers,

-• make sure your app has got valid versioning,
+• make sure your app has valid versioning,

 Deploying to App Stores

-This is the last step of publishing – putting applications into stores.
+This is the last step of publishing expo app – getting your applications into the app stores.

-That will help you upload your standalone apps to Apple TestFlight or Google Play.
-As I mentioned earlier, you will need developer accounts for this.
-So if you don’t have them yet, you need to go to Apple Developer and Google Play Developer site to buy them.
+So if you don’t have them yet, you need to go to Apple Developer and Google Play Developer sites to buy them.

 expo upload:android // submit android app